 Since 2008 Sofidel has made public commitments for the reduction of its greenhouse gas emissions, certifying its inventory of emissions by third-party and independent bodies annually.

-Sofidel invested in ten years (2009 – 2018) about 100 million euros in cogeneration plants and energy production from renewable sources (photovoltaic and hydroelectric), biomass power plants and energy efficiency.
+Sofidel invested in twelve years (2009 – 2020) about 100 million euros in cogeneration plants and energy production from renewable sources (photovoltaic and hydroelectric), biomass power plants and energy efficiency.

-Sofidel’s greenhouse gas (GHG) emissions reduction targets to 2030 have been approved by the Science Based Targets initiative (SBTi) as consistent with reductions required to keep warming to well-below 2°C, in line with the goals of the Paris Agreement.
+Sofidel’s greenhouse gas (GHG) emissions reduction targets to 2030 (scopes 1 and 2) have been approved by the Science Based Targets initiative (SBTi) as consistent with reductions required to keep warming to well-below 2°C, in line with the goals of the Paris Agreement.

 Sofidel’s attention to technological innovation and asset quality – with the consequent availability of production plants that are on average younger and better performing than those in the industry – also helps the Group pursue its objectives in the areas of energy efficiency, clean energy and reduction of climate-altering emissions.

 Water is a fundamental resource in the paper industry: it’s the substance in which the raw material (the cellulose) is dissolved.
 The tissue paper production process requires a great quantity of water, a great proportion of which is reintroduced to the environment.

 Sofidel tackles the issue of safeguarding water resources from several points of view.
 The commitment to responsible management of the resource, is pursued through management measures, specific investments in innovation, as well as policies of reduction of water consumption and reuse of waste water.

 Among the main management measures adopted in the Sofidel plants are use of recycled water for operations that originally involved the use of fresh water, pumping systems with dry seals, use of rainwater and use of alarm and monitoring systems that inform staff of anomalous consumption.